lizhanmit/learning-notes/aws-note/aws-note.md

 It is built to store and query datasets ranging from gigabytes to petabytes in size.

 Up to 10 times the performance that can be achieved with a comparable, on-prem data warehouse solution.

+Amazon Redshift overcomes all of [negatives of traditional DW](https://github.com/lizhanmit/learning-notes/blob/master/data-warehouse-note/data-warehouse-note.md#pros-and-cons).

+Benefits:

+- Faster performance
+- 10x faster than other data warehouses
+- Easy to set up, deploy, and manage
+- Secure
+- Scales quickly to meet your needs

 ### Redshift Spectrum